 Places to visit locally include:

-- Alan Hayman’s studio, where he paints landscapes and wildlife which are on show in his gallery on the Estate
+- Alan Hayman’s studio, where he paints landscapes and wildlife which are on show in his gallery on the Estate.
+Alan's gallery is open to non-residents 11am - 4pm weekdays.

 - The ruined Drimnin water mill on the opposite side of the road by the Estate entrance (now cared for by St Columba’s Drimnin Trust)